George Michael: 2000–2004: Patience

-In 2000, Michael worked on the hit single "If I Told You That" with Whitney Houston.
+In 2000, Michael recorded the hit single "If I Told You That" with Whitney Houston.
 Michael co-produced on the single along with Rodney Jerkins.
-Michael's first single from his fifth studio album, "Freeek!", reached the Top 10 in the UK.
+"Freeek!", Michael's first single from his fifth studio album, Patience, reached the Top 10 in the UK in 2002.
 His next single was "Shoot the Dog" which was released in July 2002 during the lead-up to the 2003 invasion of Iraq.
 The video for the song showed Tony Blair as George Bush's poodle.
-The single's cover featured the Daily Mirror's "Howdy Poodle" front page from earlier in the year.
+The single's cover featured the Daily Mirrors "Howdy Poodle" front page from earlier in the year.
 Responding to criticism, Michael said, "I am British, I live here, I pay my taxes, and I'm very, very worried that we are now the second most dangerous country in the world thanks to our special relationship with America."
 It reached No. 1 in Denmark and made the top 5 in most European charts.
 It peaked at No. 12 on the UK Singles Chart.

 In February 2003, Michael recorded another song in protest against the looming Iraq war, Don McLean's "The Grave".
 The original was written by McLean in 1971 and was a protest against the Vietnam War.
 Michael performed the song on numerous TV shows including Top of the Pops and So Graham Norton.
 His performance of the song on Top of the Pops on 7 March 2003 was his first studio appearance on the programme since 1986.
 He ran into conflict with the show's producers for an anti-war, anti-Blair T-shirt worn by some members of his band.
 McLean stated that he was "proud of George Michael for standing up for life and sanity".